 lifelovemystery profile image

-Employers Use Phone Interviews as a Screening Tool
+Phone Interviews are a Screening Tool

 Most companies today begin the hiring process with phone interviews.
 These interviews may be conducted by a team lead, a hiring manager, an onsite recruiter, or a third-party agency.

-Find out if the role is being recruited through an agency, or from within a company.
+Ask questions to find out if the role is being recruited through an agency, or from within a company.
 An agency will typically schedule a phone interview as part of their screening process.
 If they think you are a good fit, they will ask your permission to submit your resume to the unidentified company.

 Be careful about the type of information you provide to an agency.
 I am frequently contacted by staffing agencies that are just trying to submit candidates in order to generate revenue.
 An agency that works like that is not invested in you.
 This is your opportunity to screen the agency, and if you don't think it's a good fit, be sure to communicate that they do not have permission to submit your resume to the client.